160 Google Ranking Factors (Why Your Website is Dying)

 If you get hundreds of backlinks at once, it can be really suspicious because it’s not possible to get tons of backlinks naturally.

 #153.
 Links Warning

-Google Search Console can also send you the unnatural link building warning which can turn out to be a fatal.
+Google Search Console can also send you an unnatural link building warning, which can turn out to be fatal.